padajar/padajar.github.io/_pages/why.md

 You just clicked a link to my website while ***on*** my website.
 Nice.

 But ... why?
+I guess it doesn't matter now.

+Don't want to take up too much of your time.
 Sending you back to the homepage in 10 seconds.